 The central hall needed to remain accessible for other activities such as openings and events.
 There was also the ambition to restore the original architecture of the 19th century building.
 As such, our design leaves the large central space open and removes all the panels in front of the windows to bring daylight back into the hall.
 The monumental bisj poles from Papua New Guinea can only be shown here in the central hall due to their large size (some are up to five meters long).
 We mounted them at an elevated position on the columns at the base of the large arches where they now give the hall a magical feel.

 Tropenmuseum, Amsterdam (NL)

-Things That Matter is a permanent exhibition in the large central hall of the Tropenmuseum about important things and the importance of things: objects of great personal significance that are at the same time closely linked to social issues of today, such as migration and ancestry.
-Based on ten questions, objects from the museum’s collection are shown.
-For each someone – from the Netherlands or far beyond – shares his or her personal story.
-For example, Jörgen Raymann talks about the different religions within his family and activist Kathy Jetnil-Kijiner expresses her concerns about rising sea levels and the effect it will have on her culture.
+Located in the vast central hall of the Tropenmuseum ‘Things That Matter’ is a permanent exhibition about important things and the importance of things; objects of great personal significance that are, at the same time, closely linked to contemporary social issues such as migration and ancestry.
+Objects from the museum’s collection are displayed according to ten questions.
+For each question someone – from the Netherlands or far beyond – shares his or her personal story.
+For example, Jörgen Raymann discusses the different religions within his family and activist Kathy Jetnil-Kijiner expresses her concerns about rising sea levels and how it will affect her culture.